 Important date for civil rights

-Yesterday marked an important date in the history of the United States civil rights movement.
+June 21 is an important date in the history of the United States civil rights movement.

 On June 21, 1964, two members of the original “Freedom Riders” and a young black man were murdered near Philadelphia, Miss.
-The deaths of Andrew Goodman, Michael Schwermer and James Chaney caused a national outrage.
+The deaths of Andrew Goodman, Michael Schwerner and James Chaney caused a national outrage.